Meme1079/NoteSkin-Selector-Remaster/README.md

 - Overhual the main GUI with a new redesign, cuz it looks cool. _(inspired by OreUI from Minecraft)_
 - Overhual the main source-code of the mod for organization and an ability to soft-code new skin states.
      - Loads separated chunks of object sprites for skins when switching pages.
+     - Classes to create custom states for different skins by using inheritance and polymorphism stuff.
 - Additions/Changes on the NoteSkin Selector State.
      - Added a functional slider for switching skin pages.
           - It automatically snaps to its nearest page index.
           - It also automatically disables itself if there's only currently `1` page index.
-     - Added a functional search bar for fining & selecting skins.
+     - Added a functional search bar for finding & selecting skins.
           - Automatically selects the searched skin.
      - Increase the skin grid selections from `3x4` to `4x4`, cuz it's better.
 - Organized file locations.
      - Added an `api` folder to group: `classes`, `libraries`, and `modules` for convenient sake.

-> [!NOTE]
-> The Noteskin Debug State is temporarily removed becuase.
-I wanna rush it out becuase it has been 8 months without an update, so cut me some slack.
-This will be re-added back in the version 3.0.0.

 ***